bendwyer/btsync/README.md

 ```
 sudo nano install-btsync.sh
 ```
 I've included a self-delete command at the beginning of `install-btsync.sh` that will remove the script upon completion.
 It comes commented out.
+Remove the `#` to enable the self-delete command.
 ```
 # delete this script when complete
 #rm install-btsync.sh